Maurice Duhamel: Early life

 The son of a coal merchant, Duhamel was born in Rennes.
-From youth, he displayed great musical talent, composing his own original works and collecting and arranging traditional Breton songs.
+From his youth, he displayed great musical talent, composing his own original works and collecting and arranging traditional Breton songs.
 He also worked as a journalist for music magazines.
 Meanwhile, he learned the Breton language and studied Breton literature.

 At the age of 19, he reported for a local newspaper on the trial of Alfred Dreyfus, which took place in the premises of his high school in Rennes.
 Like his father he was a Dreyfusard and a Freemason.
 However, he left Freemasonry because he was shocked by the Affaire Des Fiches in 1905.

 Political activity

-He joined the Breton Regionalist Union (Union Régionaliste Bretonne) and created the piano score for Bro Gozh ma Zadoù, the song chosen by the Union to be the Breton national anthem.
+He joined the Breton Regionalist Union (Union Régionaliste Bretonne) and composed the piano score for Bro Gozh ma Zadoù, the song chosen by the Union to be the Breton national anthem.
 In 1912, he resigned from the Union, along with Emile Masson, Camille Le Mercier d'Erm, François Vallée and Loeiz Herrieu, to found the more leftist Breton Regionalist Federation, which, contrary to other Bretonist organisations, survived the First World War, and started a political magazine, Le Réveil breton, in 1920.

 In 1926, he met Olier Mordrel and Morvan Marchal.
 The three men rapidly formed themselves into a steering committee to create the Breton Autonomist Party, which was founded in 1927.
 He was responsible for establishing links to national French political movements, particularly the French left.
 He became editor in chief of the party journal Breiz Atao and he gave the party a federalist and leftist orientation.
 However, his views clashed with the right wing of the party, led by Mordrel, which was drawn to outright separatism and was in sympathy with Nazi ideology.

 The disputes eventually led both Duhamel and Marchal to resign in early 1931.
 Duhamel explained his own federalist vision:

 The current status of Europe is outdated, and the internationalization of economic life requires a political federation where existing states allow room for genuine national communities.
 But here, the autonomy of federal components is no longer required because of history, race or old treaties, but because it is the natural outcome of a new organization which is essential for Europe if it is to escape the wars that its economic borders attract - as iron attracts lightning.

 Faced with the creation of Mordrel's pro-Nazi Breton National Party, Duhamel, Marchal and others set up the short-lived Breton Federalist League, which was replaced after 1933 by other groups.

 In the late 1930s, Duhamel worked on his History of the Breton People: from their origins to 1532, which was published in 1939.
 However, copies were seized by the French government on its publication because its perceived anti-French viewpoint was seen as seditious on the outbreak of World War II.
 Duhamel died of cancer in 1940 without having completed the second volume of his History of the Breton People, which was to have covered the period after the union of Brittany with France in 1532.